A Look at the Top 9 Safest Areas to Stay in Paris

 It does sound a bit German, doesn’t it?
 Perhaps that’s fitting, because it is a bit Berlin.
 It’s a ‘happening’ (do people still say that?) hotspot full of bohemian bars and cafés.
 You can stroll past the bright lights of its central avenues day or night without any security problems.
 Unwind, watch some live music and try out the French tapas.

 Looking for somewhere to stay in Paris?
 Plum Guide is the official selection of the world's best stays.
-Independent home critics personally vet each home for quality, so your high standards are met every time.
+Independent home critics personally vet each home for quality, ensuring your high standards are met every time, so this really is the only place to book the top holiday rentals in Paris.